Ritanshi-arch/student-name-site/README.md

 # student portfolio

 Hey!
 Welcome to my portfolio.
-This is Ritanshi
+This is Ritanshi Arya

 For now, I know: